William McDowell-White

 William McDowell-White made his NBL debut with the Sydney Kings at 18 years of age.
 He went scoreless in his first NBL game.

-The Kings began the season searching for relevancy both on the court and amongst the Sydney public.
-The first move made to accomplish this was inking Australian basketball icon Andrew Gaze to a three-year deal as the team’s head coach.
+The Kings began the 2016/17 NBL season with ambitions to reclaim relevance both on the court and among Sydney’s basketball fanbase.
+The first major step was hiring Australian basketball icon Andrew Gaze on a three-year deal as head coach.

-Shortly after, the team convinced star import Kevin Lisch to turn down a contract extension from the Illawarra Hawks to sign a lucrative three-year that made him the highest-paid player in the NBL.
+Shortly after, the Kings made a splash in free agency by convincing star import Kevin Lisch to reject a contract extension with the Illawarra Hawks and sign a lucrative three-year deal, making him the highest-paid player in the league.

-“Will is still only 18 years old, but has shown a really good feel for the game and has terrific size at the point guard spot” Kings coach Andrew Gaze said upon his signing.
+“Will is still only 18 years old but has shown a really good feel for the game and has terrific size at the point guard spot,” said coach Andrew Gaze upon McDowell-White’s signing.

 NEW ZEALAND BREAKERS